krajeswaran/LeanLauncher/README.md

 LeanLauncher
 ============

 Minimal, dumb launcher forked from AOSP's [Launcher 3](https://android.googlesource.com/platform/packages/apps/Launcher3/).
-It basically removes 'fluffy' features and clutter from Launcher 3, adds a few enhancements/
+Removes 'fluffy' features and clutter from Launcher 3, adds a few useful features.
-The idea is to make a launcher similar in experience to older versions of [Smart Launcher](https://play.google.com/store/apps/details?id=ginlemon.flowerfree).
+Inspired by single workspace launchers like [Smart Launcher](https://play.google.com/store/apps/details?id=ginlemon.flowerfree).

 Why
 ---
-Because I got bored on a weekend and frustrated with launchers adding more crap I have no use far.
-Besides, everyone writes a launcher at somepoint :)
+Because I got bored on a weekend(okay, several weekends) and frustrated with launchers adding more crap I have no use far.
+Besides, everyone tries to write a launcher at somepoint :)

 Screenshots
 -----------